 - Notable Stops: Jade cliffs and exposed bluffs

 Nearby is Jade Cove, which is a fantastic place to tack onto your day-trip because it’s only about half a mile away.
-This is considered one of the finest destinations in all of California, offering visitors the chance to view natural jade as it lines the coast.
+This is one of the finest destinations in all of California.
+Offering visitors the chance to view natural jade as it lines the coast.

 Camping is not allowed at either spot, but the nearby Plaskett Creek Campground can help you out if this is something you are interested in doing so.
 There is a parking fee for both.

-Be careful at both of these destinations, as swimming is not recommended due to the rogue waves and strong currents.
-The hiking trail to Sand Dollar Beach is easy and safe for children, but it’s recommended that you leave the kids at home if you plan on visiting Jade Cove, as the currents can be too dangerous here so its better to leave your kids at home.
+Swimming is not recommended due to the rogue waves and strong currents.
+The hiking trail to Sand Dollar Beach is easy and safe for children.
+Currents can be too dangerous here so its better to leave your kids at home.

 Hiking Big Sur – Vicente Flat Trail